OlehVorobiov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 - Analysis of Dynamics: We'll explore how changing factors like friction, the strength of the external force, and its frequency affect the pendulum's motion, including how it can become chaotic.

-- Practical Applications: We'll discuss real-world systems that work similarly, such as energy harvesting devices and vibration control systems.
+- Practical Applications: We'll discuss real-world systems that work similarly.

 - Computational Implementation: We'll create a computer simulation to visualize how the pendulum moves under different conditions and analyze its behavior using tools like phase diagrams and Poincaré sections.